anaezquerro/incpar/README.md

 ## Acknowledgments

-This work has been funded by the European Research Council (ERC), under the Horizon Europe research and innovation programme (SALSA, grant agreement No 101100615).
+This work has been funded by the European Research Council (ERC), under the Horizon Europe research and innovation programme (SALSA, grant agreement No 101100615), ERDF/MICINN-AEI (SCANNER-UDC, PID2020-113230RB-C21), Xunta de Galicia (ED431C 2020/11), Cátedra CICAS (Sngular, University of A Coruña), and Centro de Investigación de Galicia ‘‘CITIC’’.

 ## Citation